Stop Loss and Take Profit in Forex

 Fixed Stop Loss: You set a specific price level.
 The trade closes when price hits it.
 Simple and predictable.

 Percentage-Based Stop Loss: You risk a fixed percentage of your account per trade, usually 1 to 2 percent.
-This keeps losses proportional to your account size.
+This approach helps maintain consistent risk exposure across different account balances.

 Volatility-Based Stop Loss (ATR Method): You use the Average True Range indicator to set a stop that accounts for how much a pair typically moves.
-A stop placed at 1.5x to 2x ATR below entry gives the trade room to breathe without exposing you to runaway losses.
+Many traders use stops based on 1.5 to 2 times the ATR, although the appropriate multiple depends on the trading strategy, timeframe, and market conditions.

 Support and Resistance Stop Loss: You place the stop just below a key support level for long trades, or above a resistance level for short trades.
-This is a technically driven approach that respects the structure of the chart.
+This is a technically driven approach that follows key technical support or resistance levels.

 Take Profit: Locking Gains Before the Market Takes Them Back

 Take profit is the other side of the exit plan.
 It is the price level where you instruct your broker to close a winning trade and secure the gain.
-Without it, profitable trades have a habit of turning into breakeven trades, and breakeven trades have a habit of becoming losses.
+Without a predefined exit, profitable trades may reverse before gains are secured.

-One of the most common beginner mistakes is staying in a trade past its natural target, hoping for more.
-Markets do not move in straight lines.
+One of the most common beginner mistakes is staying in a trade past its natural target, expecting further price movement.
+Market prices naturally fluctuate as trends develop.
 A trade that hits 60 pips of profit and then reverses 80 pips leaves you with a net loss on what was briefly a winner.

-Take profit forces you to define what ‘good enough’ looks like before emotions get involved.
+Setting a take profit level before entering a trade helps traders follow a predefined trading plan.
 Once the order is placed, the gain is protected regardless of what you feel in the moment.

 Real Trade Scenarios with Numbers